harness/developer-hub/docs/feature-flags/ff-data/dashboard.md

 On the dashboard, you can:

-* Hover over elements of a chart with your mouse to see details.
+* Hover over elements of a chart with your mouse to view details.
 * Select different areas of the charts to see information in tabular form, and download it to use in other tools.
 * Schedule delivery of the dashboard data to email addresses.
 * Set up alerts to be notified when specific data changes.